 Working with Challenging Patients & Families: Maximizing Your Clinical Effectiveness

-Primary care providers and medical specialty providers face special challenges engaging the patients and families when emotional and behavioral difficulties are present.
+As a primary care provider, you face special challenges engaging patients and families when emotional and behavioral difficulties are present.
 Learning new strategies to work with difficult-to-treat patients will enhance your clinical effectiveness, improve your patient outcomes, decrease unnecessary medical procedures, and reduce your costs of care.

-Using evidence-based, hands-on training strategies with many opportunities for observation and practice, this workshop will give physicians and other health care providers enhanced skills and confidence working with challenging patients and families with behavioral health concerns.
-Small group exercises will be co-facilitated by mental health and primary care clinicians experienced in clinician training.
-Learners will learn new, effective methods to build patient trust and engagement, and enlist challenging patients and families as partners in their care and treatment.
+Using evidence-based, hands-on training strategies with many opportunities for observation and practice, this workshop will give you enhanced skills and confidence working with challenging patients and families with behavioral health concerns.
+Small group exercises will be co-facilitated by experienced mental health and primary care clinicians.
+You will learn new, effective methods to build patient trust and engagement, and enlist challenging patients and families as partners in their care and treatment.

 Join this unique opportunity to maximize your clinical outcomes with difficult-to-treat patients and families.

-The University of Arkansas for Medical Sciences designates this live activity for a maximum of 7.00 AMA PRA Category 1 Credits.
+The Columbia University Vagelos College of Physicians and Surgeons designates this live activity for a maximum of 7.50 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.